ServiceCounter

 Outputs xAlarm1, xAlarm2 and xAlarm3

-With the setpoint / parameter xEn equal to FALSE the outputs are xAlarm1, xAlarm2 and xAlarm3 temporarily disabled.
-When the next service interval elapses, the setpoint / parameter is reset to the initial value TRUE.
+With the setpoint / parameter xEn equal to FALSE the outputs are xAlarm1, xAlarm2 and xAlarm3 temporarily deactivated.
+When the next service interval expires, the setpoint / parameter is reset to the initial value TRUE.
 The output xAlarm1 will be TRUE when the next maintenance date is reached in less than iAlarm1 days.
-Since the period is before the maintenance date, the value is negative to be entered.
+Because the period is before the maintenance date, the value is negative to be entered.
 The output xAlarm2 is TRUE when maintenance is due today (diServcieInDay <= 0).
-The output xAlarm3 is TRUE when the next maintenance date was already at least iAlarm3 days ago.
-The three outputs are set back to FALSE when the maintenance days counter is reset with the setpoint / parameter xReset During this, the variable dLastService is written with the current date. \
+The output xAlarm3 is TRUE when the next maintenance date was at least iAlarm3 days ago.
+The three outputs are reset to FALSE when the maintenance day counter is reset with the setpoint / parameter xReset .
+The variable dLastService is overwritten with the current date.

 Setpoints / parameters iAlarm1, iAlarm3 and diServiceInterval

-The setpoints / parameters are provided with input limits according to the following table:\
+The setpoints / parameters are provided with input limits according to the following table:

 Setpoint / Parameter